 Elem Klimov’s Proschanie isn’t on the level of Come and See, but it’s haunting enough.
 Klimov made/finished the film after his wife, Larisa Shepitko, died while location scouting it.
 What a loss.
 I’d have liked to see her version, especially as it would have been her follow-up to The Ascent, one of the greatest films ever made.
+The title translates to Farewell, and seems like to be as much related to the plot, as to Klimov’s farewell to Shepitko.

 The film is about the village and island of Matyora.
 The inhabitants are being forced to leave their homes by the government, so it can be flooded after construction of a new dam.